AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-52/acsd-59925-sorting-items-in-media-gallery.md

 ## Issue

-Items in the media gallery were not sorted by position, leading to an incorrect display order.
+Items in the media gallery are not sorted by position, leading to an incorrect display order.

 <u>Steps to reproduce</u>: